 Frost begins with a reunion between Grant (Vernon Wells, The Christmas Tapes, Commando) and Abbey (Devanny Pinn, Chase, Death Count) the daughter he hasn’t spoken to in five years.
 She’s about to become a mother and wants her child to be able to have a relationship with its grandfather.
 After a rather guarded start, they find common ground over memories of her late mother and start bonding.

 The next day they decide to further revisit the old days with a father-daughter fishing trip.
 This is where the film shifts from a domestic drama to a survival thriller as their car skids off the road.
 Grant is able to get free but Abbey is trapped in her seat.
 With a severe snowstorm on the way, Grant has no choice but to leave her and try to find help.

-Working from a story by James Cullen Bressack (Tales from the Other Side, Hate Crime), writer Robert Thompson (Escape from Ensenada, Crossbreed) and director Brandon Slagle (Attack of the Unknown, Area 51 Confidential) have created the perfect situation for a low budget thriller.
+Working from a story by James Cullen Bressack (Tales from the Other Side, Hate Crime), writer Robert Thompson (Bermuda Island, Crossbreed) and director Brandon Slagle (Attack of the Unknown, Area 51 Confidential) have created the perfect situation for a low budget thriller.
 Most of Frost takes place in the claustrophobic remains of the car with, after Grant goes for help, one character.
 In some ways, it’s like an even more stripped-down version of Adam Green’s Frozen, pitting a trapped woman against frigid temperatures and other threats from Mother Nature, including wolves.

 The film’s final act takes a very unexpected turn and viewers are going to be sharply divided over it.
 I won’t spoil it, even though more than one reviewer already has, but it is indeed shocking and I don’t see anyone denying that.